IzyanIzzatiK/SECD2523-03/lab/submission/submissions/lab1/SPICEGIRLS/read.md

 # Guide
 ## Crete your own file
-add file -> create new file -> name your file
+click SPICEGIRLS file -> add file -> create new file -> name your file
 ### How to name your file
 name your file tulis name sendiri then tulis slash (/) then tulis .md